Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### Actyx CLI

-A more sophisticated use-case will involve running many instances of ActyxOS and applications that build on top of it across your different devices.
+The Actyx Command Line Interface (CLI) is a unified tool for managing your ActyxOS nodes and apps.
-To make it easier to deploy, configure and monitor these setups we provide you with the Actyx Command Line Interface (Actyx CLI) tool.
+The Actyx CLI enables you to easily deploy, configure and monitor your ActyxOS environment.

 You can find more documentation on the capabilities of the Actyx CLI [here](cli/getting-started.md).